Child Welfare Worker

 Resources

-As a Child Protection worker, you play an important role in the lives of children and families who have experienced abuse or neglect.
-It can be challenging work, and having access to helpful resources can make a significant difference in the outcomes for those you serve.
-This section provides information on resources that may be useful to you as you work to support children and families in need.
-These resources may include publications, websites, training opportunities, and other tools that can enhance your knowledge and skills in the field of Child Protection.
-We hope that these resources will assist you in providing the best possible care to the children and families you serve.
+You play an important role in the lives of children and families.
+It can be challenging work and having access to helpful resources can make a significant difference in the outcomes for those you serve.
+This section provides resources that may be useful to you as you work to support children and families.

 ACEs